ChinaKnowledge.de -

 Mar 26, 2021 © Ulrich Theobald

-Tributes (chaogong 朝貢) constituted an important means of diplomatic relationship between China and other states and polities, and in the early ages between the kingdoms of the Xia 夏 (21th-17th cent.
+Tributes (chaogong 朝貢) constituted an important means of diplomatic relations between China and other states and polities, and in the early ages between the kingdoms of the Xia 夏 (21th-17th cent.
 BCE), Shang 商 (17th-11th cent.
 BCE), and Zhou 周 (11th cent.-221 BCE) dynasties and various regional rulers.
-Other means of diplomacy were "alliance by marriage" (heqin 和親), border markets (hushi 互市), for instance, the famous tea-horse trade, and diplomatic missions (jiaopin 交聘).
+Other means of diplomacy included "alliance by marriage" (heqin 和親), border markets (hushi 互市), for instance, the famous tea-horse trade, and diplomatic missions (jiaopin 交聘).

-The tribute system in traditional China emerged from the concept that the culture of the Central Plain (Zhongyuan 中原) was superior to the cultures surrounding it.
-China as the "Kingdom of the Centre" (Zhongguo 中國) with the mythological tribes Hua 華 and Xia 夏 was thus a cultural and economic master over the "barbarians of the four regions" (si yi 四夷, fan 蕃 or 番), which were categorized as "barbarians" of the north (Di 狄 or Hu 胡), the south (Man 蠻 or Miao 苗), the east (Yi 夷), and the west (Rong 戎).
-The desire of culturally inferior tribes to approach and learn from "China" made tributary relations quasi necessary.
-The foreign barbarian tribes delivered presents to the Chinese state, which in turn used this constellation to dominate the barbarians, keep them at distance, and to create alliances with them.
-Presenting tribute was an expression of accepting not just the cultural, but also the political suzerainty of China.
-The acceptance of Chinese suzerainty entailed the accommodation to certain cultural phenomena, like clothing, customs, social values of Confucianism or the Chinese script or written language.
+The tribute system in traditional China emerged from the belief that the culture of the Central Plain (Zhongyuan 中原) was superior to those surrounding it.
+China as the "Kingdom of the Centre" (Zhongguo 中國), with the mythological tribes Hua 華 and Xia 夏, was thus the cultural and economic master over the "barbarians of the four regions" (si yi 四夷, fan 蕃 or 番), categorised as "barbarians" of the north (Di 狄 or Hu 胡), the south (Man 蠻 or Miao 苗), the east (Yi 夷), and the west (Rong 戎).The desire of culturally inferior tribes to approach and learn from "China" made tributary relations quasi-necessary.
+The foreign barbarian tribes delivered presents to the Chinese state, which, in turn, used this relationship to dominate the barbarians, keep them at a distance, and forge alliances with them.
+Presenting tribute was an expression of acceptance not just of China's cultural but also of its political suzerainty.
+The acceptance of Chinese suzerainty entailed the accommodation to certain cultural phenomena, such as clothing, customs, social values of Confucianism or the Chinese script-based written language.
 From the Chinese viewpoint, "barbarians" were thus "transformed" (hua 化) into "humans".

 Early times